A Christian Perspective on the Presidential Election

 6. I will pray for our President, no matter who it is (Proverbs 21:1).

-7. I trust the Sovereign Lord to take care of all things, including elections.
+7. I trust the Sovereign Lord to care for everything, including elections.

-8. I will be a gracious “winner” as I wait for my permanent residence.
+8. I will be a gracious ultimate victor while waiting for my permanent residence.

 Need More Help?